 - Serve Immediately: This dish is best enjoyed while the corn is still warm and the cheese is slightly melted.

-To make Mexican street corn in a cup, serve each portion in its own little paper cup.
+To make Mexican street corn in a cup like they do in Mexico, serve each portion in its own little paper cup.
 If you want to serve your esquites as a larger salad, try one of these serving options:

 - Party dip: Serve with tortilla chips as an esquites dip, as an alternative to guacamole or salsa.